HackedByChinese/ng2-idle-keepalive/README.md

 * Pinging can be done manually or at a configurable interval.
 * Emits `onPing` event for other handling of pinging (if the built-in HTTP request approach won't suffice).
 * Emits `onPingResponse` event containing the configured HTTP request's response (so you can update your cached token or whatever else from the response).
+* Can be used as the Keepalive implmentation used in `ng2-idle`'s `Idle` service.

 ## Getting Started

 **NOTE ON ANGULAR**: This module is was written against Angular version `2.0.0-beta.3`.
 You may run into difficulties installing and running this module with prior versions.

-Install and save `ng2-keepalive` as a dependency of your project.
+Install and save `ng2-idle` and `ng2-idle-keepalive` as a dependency of your project.

-     npm install ng2-keepalive
+     npm install ng2-idle ng2-idle-keepalive

 Now you may configure `Keepalive` as a provider in your app's root `bootstrap` routine, which will make the service instance available across your entire application, include as a local dependency to a route, or make it a local dependency to a component or directive.